moleculerjs/site/source/docs/0.13/networking.md

 ```

 ### Custom transporter
-You can also create your custom transporter module.
+Custom transporter module can be created.
 We recommend to copy the source of [NatsTransporter](https://github.com/moleculerjs/moleculer/blob/master/src/transporters/nats.js) and implement the `connect`, `disconnect`, `subscribe` and `publish` methods.

 #### Create custom transporter
 ```js